 - e.
-The actual cost of care will be reimbursed, up to a maximum of the Foundation Living Wage (currently £12 per hour), irrespective of the number of dependents. - f.
+The actual cost of care will be reimbursed up to the rate of the Real Living Wage as set by the Living Wage Foundation (£12.60 per hour as at 11 December 2024), irrespective of the number of dependents. - f.
 Where a dependent relative requires specialist professional care, the full cost of care will be allowed, with the prior written approval of the Senior Manager, Democratic Support and Elections see paragraph 6.0 (m).